 The resurrection of the dead is an elementary teaching of Christ (Heb 6:2).
-An in-depth study can reveal more or even uncover holes in understanding this biblical teaching.
-Many have rejected the resurrection of the dead?
+What is the resurrection of the dead?
 The resurrection is the rising of bodies on the last day for a belief in immortality of bodiless spirits as eternal life (John 5:28–29; 6:39–40).
 According to Paul, those who reject the resurrection reject the resurrection of Christ (1 Cor 15:12–19).
 The resurrection is so essential to faith that Paul proclaimed, “But if there is no resurrection of the dead, not even Christ has been raised, and if Christ has not been raised, then our preaching is vain, your faith also is vain” (1 Cor 15:13–14 NASB).

 The Greek word anastasis, αναστασις, means “resurrection,” and this word is central to this study.
 There are forty occurrences of the word anastasis in the NT and three in the Greek OT (LXX).
-The biblical texts exclusively used the word anastasis for resurrection — a new life from death.
+The biblical texts exclusively used the word anastasis for resurrection — a bodily rising to a new life from death.
 The final resurrection consists of bodies rising from death to life.
 The apostle Paul defended and defined the resurrection as the body rising from death to life (1 Cor 15:12, 13, 21, 42).
 Death is the separation of the spirit from the body, and resurrection is the reunion of spirit to the body (1 Thess 4:16; Jas 2:26).
 The spirit is immortal, and the body is mortal (1 Cor 15:51–55).

 Mortal Bodies Will Rise and Put on Immortality